verdammelt/octopress/source/_posts/2016-01-10-gotcha-of-using-youtubeplayerfragment-at-viewpager-for-android.markdown

 "easy" it is to write an app.
 I ran into one 'gotcha' that I thought might be valuable to others.

-One feature that was needed as a swipeable carousel of YouTube videos.
-Google provides some widgets for showing YouTube videos on an Android device and [YouTubePlayerFragment](https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubePlayerFragment?hl=en) was a (almost) perfect fit form my needs[^1].
+One feature that was needed was a swipeable carousel of YouTube videos.
+Google provides some widgets for showing YouTube videos on an Android device and [YouTubePlayerFragment](https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubePlayerFragment?hl=en) was a (almost) perfect fit for my needs[^1].
 Also [ViewPager](http://developer.android.com/reference/android/support/v4/view/ViewPager.html) was just the thing for creating the swipeable list of items.
 It was easy enough to create a subclass of